Merton Simpson: Personal life

-The Merton Simpson Gallery
+The Merton D. Simpson Gallery

-In 2000 the Merton Simpson Gallery moved to 38 West 28th Street in the Chelsea neighborhood of Manhattan.
-The gallery holds a large collection of African and tribal art, Modern art and Merton Simpson's works on paper and paintings.
+In 1954, Simpson opened a gallery on Madison Avenue, which featured African and Modern art, and in 2000, the Merton D. Simpson Gallery moved to 38 West 28th Street in the Chelsea neighborhood of Manhattan.
+The gallery held a large collection of African and tribal art, Modern art, and Merton D. Simpson's original works on paper and paintings.